zama-ai/concrete-ml/README.md

 pip install concrete-ml
 ```

-You can find more detailed installation instructions in [pip_installing.md](docs/getting-started/pip_installing.md)
+You can find more detailed installation instructions in [this part of the documentation](docs/getting-started/pip_installing.md)

-## Simple ML examples with scikit-learn.
+## A simple Concrete-ML example with scikit-learn.

 A simple example which is very close to scikit-learn is as follows, for a logistic regression :